Shops and Services

 The Paint Shop provided support for several renovations, minor and major construction projects, and department relocation for this fiscal year.

-The Paint Shop’s proficiency in painting walls and refinishing all types of woodwork is well known campus-wide, and brings continual praise for the work accomplished.
-This has been the most productive year for the Paint Shop.
+The Paint Shop's proficiency in painting walls and refinishing all types of woodwork is well known campus-wide, and brings continual praise for the work accomplished.

 The Sign Shop is located within the Cabinet Shop.
 Whether it is name tags, desk signs, or specialty signage for a department directory, this shop can handle customers' needs.
 This shop also installs glass frosting for buildings or office storefronts with the Texas Tech Seal or department's name etched on it.
 The shop has the capability to duplicate department insignias for signs or glass, and always furnishes a high-quality finished product.